ACR ResQLink Aids Paddler When Her Offshore Journey Took a Turn

 What happened?

-I recently required rescuing only 3 km off shore.
+I recently required rescuing only 3 km offshore.

 The whole exercise should have only been 2 hours.

 The wind came up when I was about 3/4 of the way and I turned around to headed back.
 The waves dropped off and I was happily heading home singing some songs.
-The water was a bit messy with smaller waves bouncing off the coast in the opposite direction of the small swell.
+The water was a bit messy with smaller waves.
+Bouncing off the coast in the opposite direction of the small swell.

 Suddenly, my kayak pitched to the side and out I went.
-I have been practicing rolling but wasn’t quick enough to respond.
-I wasn’t too worried, swam to the bow and, with a bit of effort, tipped the water out, righted my kayak and managed to get on the deck.
+I’ve practiced rolling, but I didn’t respond quickly enough.
+I swam to the bow, put in some effort to tip the water out, righted my kayak, and climbed onto the deck.

-Unfortunately, it was a nationwide call and the operator was unfamiliar with the location and was asking what seemed to me irrelevant questions.
-I tried to explain my circumstances but she was asking questions like “what’s your nearest street” and “what suburb do you live in”.
-When she suggested I swim to shore I said “don’t worry about it” and hung up.
+Unfortunately, it was a nationwide call, and the operator was unfamiliar with the location and was asking what seemed to me irrelevant questions.
+I tried to explain my circumstances, but she was asking questions like “what’s your nearest street” and “what suburb do you live in”.
+When she suggested I swim to shore I said, “don’t worry about it” and hung up.
 I managed to get on my deck once more and rang my friend who knew I was out on the water and asked him to call emergency and get me help.

 It was then that I saw a large fin glide through the water near my bow that I decided I was not going to attempt another re-entry.
 Enough splashing around!